• Skip to primary navigation

 • Easy Roasted Curry Spatchcocked Chicken and Vegetables

-To begin with, season top sirloin steaks with a generous amount of salt and ground black pepper.
+To begin, season the top sirloin steaks with a generous amount of salt and ground black pepper.
 Then, sear the steaks in a frying pan in avocado oil.
 While the steaks sear, roast the vegetables by combining Dutch yellow potatoes, carrots, and broccoli with kosher salt, ground black pepper, and avocado oil in the oven.

 Plate the cheesy roasted vegetables, slice and plate the beef, and top with the sauce.